RaitoBezarius/cryptsetup-deluks/README.md

 DeLUKS Features
 ===
-- **QUICK BOOT!** At GRUB menu, press `c` to get into GRUB shell, then `cryptomount -x /` and your password.
+- **QUICK BOOT!** At GRUB menu, press `c` to get into GRUB shell, then `cryptomount -x /` followed by your password.
 That's all!
 - Plausibly **DENIABLE!**
   - DeLUKS header and encrypted payload are **indistinguishable from random data**. *"Why is there random data on your unallocated disk space? - I wiped my disk"*
   - Bootloader is nothing more than **GRUB**.
 If the code is integrated upstream, the setup will even be indistinguishable from mainstream GRUB *"Why do you have a bootloader with deniable decryption feature? - Do I?
 It's the default GRUB."*
   - **No bootloader password menu**.
-Base of deny, YOU command the bootloader to ask you for a password, not the other way round. *"Look, I just installed this O.S. on my wiped drive, it's GRUB's only menu choice.
+This is the basis of deniability - YOU command the bootloader to ask you for a password, not the other way round. *"Look, I just installed this O.S. on my wiped drive, it's GRUB's only menu choice.
 Where would I hide something?"*
   - DeLUKS finds encrypted disks by **scanning** & trying to mount all unallocated disk space > 2MiB.
   - **No poorly secured USB key** needed!
-But use one if you really want to. *"We didn't find any (1) remote header (2) unencrypted keyfile (3) loosely brute-forcable plain dm-crypt keyfile (choose one) on your USB key."*
+But you may use one if you really want to. *"We didn't find any (1) remote header (2) unencrypted keyfile (3) loosely brute-forcable plain dm-crypt keyfile (choose one) on your USB key."*
 - LUKS **multiple keyslots**: You can decrypt a disk with any one of 8 passwords.
-You can change and revok the passwords.
+You can change and revoke the passwords.
 - LUKS protection **against rainbow table** attacks: Master key is encrypted with a salt.
 - LUKS **slow brute-forcing**: User password is encrypted with several hash iterations and a salt.
 - LUKS **anti-forensic** information splitter: Low risk that the master key could be decrypted with a revoked password (protection against damaged disk blocks storing the revoked keyslot).